bearcove/rubicon/README.md

 which means, that's right, we're back to manually prefixing things, like in C.

 We've just covered process-locals.
-The situation for thread-locals is much the same, except we have to do some more trickG*ery because the internals of `LocalKey` are, well, internal, and cannot be accessed from stable Rust.
+The situation for thread-locals is much the same, except we have to do some more trickery because the internals of `LocalKey` are, well, internal, and cannot be accessed from stable Rust.

 Getting all these just right is tricky — that's why `rubicon` ships macros, which